open-policy-agent/opa/docs/content/kubernetes-tutorial.md

 EOF
 ```

-The generated configuration file includes a base64 encoded representation of the CA certificate so that TLS connections can be established between the Kubernetes API server and OPA.
+The generated configuration file includes a base64 encoded representation of the CA certificate created in [Step 3](#3-create-tls-credentials-for-opa)
+so that TLS connections can be established between the Kubernetes API server and OPA.

 Next label `kube-system` and the `opa` namespace so that OPA does not control the resources in those namespaces.